gamelton/Azure-AD-Failed-Sign-ins/README.md

-# AzureADFailedSignIns
+# Azure AD Failed Sign-ins
 Get Azure Active Directory failed sign-ins from Graph API

 Query Microsoft Graph API for incorrect login or password sign-ins.
-We filter for specifit Event ID of 50126 that's "Invalid username or password".
+We filter for specifit Event ID of **50126** that's `Invalid username or password`.
 You could change this inside the script.
 The script uses Azure AD user's credentials in clear text, so make sure it's stored properly.

 Prerequisites:
 1. Azure Active Directory premium 1 (P1) license